SuviTR/StudentProjects/README.md

 # StudentProjects
-From University of Turku and Metropolia University of Applied Sciences.
+University of Turku and Metropolia University of Applied Sciences.